 Listen to audio highlights of the story below:

-If your complaint involves a product that you bought or was installed, contact the manufacturer.
+If your gripe involves a product that you bought or was installed, contact the manufacturer.
 Even if your problem did not result from a manufacturing defect, the company may want to settle your claim rather than risk your ill will.

 In your complaint, state the facts as you view them, why you feel entitled to relief, and how the company can make amends.
-Make your request reasonable.
+Keep your request reasonable.
 For example, don’t ask for a full refund on a home improvement project if four out of five tasks were performed correctly.

-Complain in a firm but nonthreatening manner.
-No one responds well to hostility: If you are intemperate, an otherwise reasonable business owner might respond in kind—and what could have been a calm (and quick) resolution escalates into a feud.
-Even if you believe you were intentionally cheated, don’t utter words like “crook,” “criminal,” “incompetent,” or...you know...worse.
-Harsh words rarely get positive results.
+To underscore Chris’ sage advice: I’ve read or heard thousands of complaints about businesses over the last 30 years, and can tell you that no one responds well to hostility.
+Most consumers are in the right, but when they are rude otherwise reasonable businesses owner sometimes respond in kind—and what could have been a calm (and quick) resolution escalates into a feud.
+Even if you believe you were intentionally cheated, don’t utter terms like “crook,” “criminal,” or “incompetent.”

 Become a Smarter Consumer Get free, expert advice delivered to your inbox every Wednesday when you sign up for the Weekly Checklist newsletter.